Causal chiral 2-form electrodynamics: Introduction

-Another purpose of this paper is to construct the stress-energy tensor for the general 6D Lorentz invariant chiral 2-form electrodynamics theory defined by a Hamiltonian density function $\HH$, which we do using methods developed for 4D NLED in \cite{Bialynicki-Birula:1984daz} and \cite{Mezincescu:2023zny}.
-Using a Lagrangian formulation for generic 4D NLED, we showed in a previous work that causality implies both the Dominant Energy Condition (DEC) and the Strong Energy Condition (SEC) \cite{Russo:2024xnh}.
-The proofs simplified considerably for self-dual NLED theories and here we prove analogous results for 6D chiral 2-form electrodynamics.
-The details differ, however, partly because we now use the Hamiltonian formulation and partly because the SEC is a dimension-dependent condition.
+Using a Lagrangian formulation, we showed in a previous work that the stress-energy tensor of any causal 4D NLED theory satisfies both the Dominant Energy Condition (DEC) and the Strong Energy Condition (SEC) \cite{Russo:2024xnh}, with much simpler proofs for self-dual NLED.
+Another aim of this paper is to determine whether these results extend to 6D chiral 2-form electrodynamics, with different methods because we now use a Hamiltonian formulation and because the SEC is a dimension-dependent condition.
+The first step is to construct the stress-energy tensor from the Hamiltonian, which we do using methods developed for 4D NLED in \cite{Bialynicki-Birula:1984daz} and \cite{Mezincescu:2023zny}.
+Using this result we show that both the DEC and the SEC are indeed a consequence of causality.

-Finally, we reconsider the Perry-Schwarz (PS) formulation of 6D chiral 2-form electrodynamics, which is based on an action similar to \eqref{6Dact} but with a 5D Lorentz-invariant `Hamiltonian' generating development in an additional spatial, rather than temporal, dimension.
-In this context, the condition for the field equations to have 6D Lorentz invariance is formally equivalent to \eqref{HamLI}, and there is again a parameterisation of the solutions in terms of a one-variable CH-function \cite{Perry:1996mk}.
-We clarify some intrinsic aspects of this formulation, and its relation both to the Lagrangian formulation of 4D self-dual NLED (via dimensional reduction/truncation) and to the Hamiltonian formulation.
-For causal theories, we argue that these relations establish an equivalence between the Hamiltonian and PS formulations.